umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 ## Special Cases

 ### Using RestorePackagesWithLockFile in your CSPROJ-file
 In instances where people used the `RestorePackagesWithLockFile` set to true, we saw that no changes were made to the website.
-This happened even though the CICD-deployments were completed successfully, and files were updated as expected in the Cloud-repository.
+This happened even though the CI/CD-deployments were completed successfully, and files were updated as expected in the Cloud-repository.

 The reason was that the KUDU-deploy process failed.
 This process takes the newly committed files from the cloud repository and runs restore, build, and publish on the cloud environment.